waltonryan/node-keystone-portfolio-site/README.md

     S3_KEY=[S3_KEY]
     S3_SECRET=[S3_SECRET]

+Again in the root directory, run `node keystone`

 More detailed instructions can be found on the KeystoneJS [Getting Started](http://keystonejs.com/docs/getting-started/ "KeystoneJS Getting Started") guide.

+This portfolio site uses the handlebars and grunt version of the `yo keystone` starter app.

 If you face any issues or have questions, let me know!